Isaac0203/Final_Projects-DVC/[Hyunwook Jung] 2019 SP RPG Project Folder/readme.txt

 Author: Hyunwook Jung

-Name of the program: Dark Run
+Name of the program: Dungeon Run
 Main Concept: Challenge to monsters and enter into deeper dungeon

 Code Test - Filter unreliable user input.